 Many other medicinal herbs and dietary supplements, such as skullcap and valerian, are available in health food stores, but their effects on sleep and their side effects are not well-understood.

-Some antidepressants Drug Treatment for Depression Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (such as paroxetine, trazodone, and trimipramine) can relieve insomnia and prevent early morning awakening when they are given in lower doses than those used to treat depression.
+Some antidepressants Medications for Treatment of Depression Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (such as paroxetine, trazodone, and trimipramine) can relieve insomnia and prevent early morning awakening when they are given in lower doses than those used to treat depression.
 These drugs may be used in the rare instances when people who are not depressed cannot tolerate other sleep aids.
 However, side effects, such as daytime sleepiness, can be a problem, especially for older people.

 Doxepin, used as an antidepressant when given in high doses, may be an effective sleep aid when given in very low doses.